PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and direct input-slot assignment are forbidden by the ownership gate, and the two main production calls synchronize the session `LayoutState`.

+The same module owns fallback MatMul-flatten restoration.
+Placeholder `RESHAPE` candidates and their sole consumers come from one graph index; a proven rank-recovered `BATCH_MATMUL` is rewired differentially to the original source and the obsolete Reshape is removed by object identity.
+Tensor pruning is layout-aware.
+This removes another lowerer-wide consumer-map construction, complete operator-list filter, and direct MatMul input mutation while retaining the existing compatibility wrapper and call order.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,